whatsiplus/whatsiplus-order-notification-for-woocommerce/readme.txt

 * Initial release with core features.

 == Upgrade Notice ==

+= 1.1.3 =
+Add the feature to create and display WordPress shortcodes and messages graphically

 = 1.1.2 =
 Added: Full support for custom WooCommerce order statuses